benderFF98/news-api/README.md

 ```shell
 ./vendor/bin/sail up
 ```
 Once the containers are up and running, you can access a table of contents on the main page.
-To explore the API documentation, visit localhost/docs/api.
+To explore the API documentation, visit ```localhost/docs/api```.

+### Creating a user
+After everything is setup, you can go ahead and follow the api documentation to create a user for youserlf, and then issuing an API token so you can test the API.

 ## Automated Article Gathering
 If you are interested in the automated process of gathering articles, you can clone the <a href='https://github.com/benderFF98/news-webcrawler'>Python repository<a> and run the corresponding script.